eskps/card/README.md

 ### Hover Effects

 Both `<d2l-tile>` and `<d2l-image-tile>` support setting an effect for when the user hovers over the tile.
-It's a comma-separated list of hover effects, which can currently include:
+It's a space separated list of hover effects, which can currently include:
 - low-lift: tile lifts slightly off the page

+`d2l-image-tile` specific hover effects:
+- emphasize-image: The image zooms in and it's colors saturate
+- lower-menu: the menu lowers slightly when the tile is hovered

 ```html
 <d2l-tile hover-effect="low-lift">